 The Bavarian Brewery Exhibit

 The Cincinnati area has a proud brewing heritage.
 One of the most significant vestiges of a Pre-Prohibition brewery that remains in the area today is the former Bavarian Brewery.
-In conjunction with these efforts to preserve and reuse this former brewery, efforts have also been made to preserve the history of the Bavarian Brewery dating back to 1866, and that links to the Over The Rhine (OTR) area of Cincinnati decades earlier.
+In conjunction with these efforts to preserve and reuse this former brewery, efforts have also been made to preserve the history of the Bavarian Brewery dating back to 1866, which links to the Over The Rhine (OTR) area of Cincinnati that began a couple decades earlier.
 It resulted in The Bavarian Brewery Exhibit located in the former Brew House, which is now next to the Information Desk, in the Kenton County (KY) Government Center.
 The main attraction is a giant storyboard, measuring 10 x 30 feet, resembling a mirror image of the main structure that consisted of the Brew, Mill and Stock Houses.
-It contains 22 windows, over 60 frames, some 90 photos and images plus 50 photos of former brewery workers, along with accompanying descriptions, which tells the history of the brewery.
+It contains 22 windows, 61 frames, some 90 photos and images plus 50 photos of former brewery workers, along with accompanying descriptions, which tells the history of the brewery.
 In addition, there is an acrylic wall with graphics and a barrel display next to this storyboard, which contain various brewery artifacts and former advertising memorabilia.
 (See Breweriana.)
 Diagrams of the exhibit and a display are to the right.
-To take a virtual tour of the exhibit, including its plans, contents of each window and the barrel display, please click here.
 This exhibit was unveiled at the dedication of the Kenton County office complex on November 15, 2019.
 This permanent exhibit and the displays are also available for public viewing during regular workdays from 8 am to 5 pm.
 It is conveniently located off of the lobby entrance.
 For directions to the Kenton County Government Center and the Exhibit, please see Contact / Visit Us.

 L. Ried Schott